 For more details on each experience and others, see the 8 Best Luxury Experiences in Greymouth.

 Luxury Accommodation in Greymouth

 The selection of premium accommodation in Greymouth is by no means extensive, with just one upscale apartment complex within the town.
 Its outskirts, however, hide a few boutique lodges with rainforest or coastal locations you’ll never want to leave.
-Check them out in the 5 Best Luxury Accommodation in Greymouth.
+Check them out in the 5 Best Luxury Accommodations in Greymouth.